rust-lang/blog.rust-lang.org/posts/inside-rust/2023-05-02-stabilizing-async-fn-in-trait.md

 ### Modeling dynamic dispatch

 In the MVP, traits that use async functions are not "dyn safe", meaning that they don't support dynamic dispatch.
 So e.g. given the `HealthCheck` trait we saw earlier, one could not write `Box<dyn HealthCheck>`.

 At first, this seems like a crucial limitation, since many of the use cases require dynamic dispatch!
 But it turns out that there is a workaround.
 One can define an "erased" trait internally to your crate that enables dynamic dispatch.
-The process was pioneered by crates like [erased serde][] and is explained in detail in the [builder-provider case study][].
+The process was pioneered by crates like [erased serde] and is explained in detail in the [builder-provider case study].

+To make this workaround easier in the near term, we hope to provide a proc macro to automate it.
 In the future, async fn should work with `dyn Trait` directly.

 [erased serde]: https://github.com/dtolnay/erased-serde
 [builder-provider case study]: https://rust-lang.github.io/async-fundamentals-initiative/evaluation/case-studies/builder-provider-api.html#dynamic-dispatch-behind-the-api